-2. On-Campus Private Advisors
+2. On-Campus Confidential Resource Providers

-Individuals wishing to obtain private assistance without making a report to the College may do so by speaking with the College's private advisors.
+Individuals wishing to obtain private assistance without making a report to the College may do so by speaking with the College's confidential resource providers.

-Private advisors generally only report to the College that an incident is alleged to have occurred without revealing any personally identifying information.
-Disclosures to private advisors will not trigger the College's investigation into an incident.
+Confidential resource providers generally only report to the College that an incident is alleged to have occurred without revealing any personally identifying information.
+Disclosures to these resources will not trigger the College's investigation into an incident.

-Private advisors are available to provide support and information to individuals who have experienced or been accused of Title IX Sexual Harassment, including providing the following:
+Confidential resource advisors are available to provide support and information to individuals who have experienced or been accused of Title IX Sexual Harassment, including providing the following:

-- Information regarding reporting options and possible outcomes, including reporting to the College's Title IX Coordinator pursuant to the College's Policy and procedures and/or notifying local law enforcement: - Information regarding available resources and services, including but not limited to services available on campus and through community-based resources, such as, sexual assault crisis centers, medical treatment facilities, counseling services, legal resources, medical forensic services and mental health services; - Information regarding orders of protection, no contact orders or similar lawful orders issued by the College or a criminal or civil court; and/or - Assistance in contacting campus officials, community-based sexual assault crisis centers and/or local law enforcement upon request.
+- Information regarding reporting options and possible outcomes, including reporting to the College's Title IX Coordinator pursuant to the College's Policy and procedures and/or notifying local law enforcement; - Information regarding available resources and services, including but not limited to services available on campus and through community-based resources, such as, sexual assault crisis centers, medical treatment facilities, counseling services, legal resources, medical forensic services and mental health services;

+- Information regarding orders of protection, no contact orders or similar lawful orders issued by the College or a criminal or civil court; and/or - Assistance in contacting campus officials, community-based sexual assault crisis centers and/or local law enforcement upon request.